 2. Call Duration

-Exponential distribution finds its prime application in calculating the reliability of electronic gadgets such as a laptop, a battery, a processor, a mobile phone, etc. It helps the engineers and manufacturers to know an approximate time after which the product will get ruptured.
-The engineers use this data to improve the quality of their products by replacing the low-quality components with those having comparatively higher quality.
+Exponential distribution finds its prime application in calculating the reliability of electronic gadgets such as a laptop, battery, processor, mobile phone, etc. It helps the engineers and manufacturers to know an approximate time after which the product will get ruptured.
+The engineers use this data to improve the quality of their products by replacing the low-quality components with those having comparatively high quality.